-Foreign exchange guide to Sint Maarten and the Netherlands Antillean Guilder (ANG)
+Foreign exchange guide to Sint Maarten and the Netherlands Antillean guilder

-The domestic currency in Sint Maarten is the Netherlands Antillean Guilder.
+The official currency of Sint Maarten (country code: SX) is the Netherlands Antillean guilder, with symbol ƒ and currency code ANG.

 Sint Maarten, the Dutch side of the island, is completely different from the French side.
 With its tourist-friendly nightlife, slew of shopping centers including duty-free shops in capital Philipsburg, tacky casinos, numerous condo units and sprawling resorts, it can sometimes feel overdeveloped and artificial, but you'll also find a few peaceful, picturesque beaches around Simpson Bay and Little Bay.